Quansight-Labs/uarray/docs/multimethod_docs.rst

 Argument replacer
 -----------------

-The argument replacer takes in the arguments and dispatchable arguments, and its job is to replace the arguments previously extracted by the argument extractor by by other arguments provided in the list.
-Therefore, the signature of this function is ``(args, kwargs, dispatchable_args)``, and it returns an ``args``/``kwargs`` pair.
+The argument replacer takes in the arguments and dispatchable arguments, and its job is to replace the arguments previously extracted by the argument extractor by other arguments provided in the list.
+The signature of this function is ``(kwargs, dispatchable_args)``, and it returns the updated ``kwargs``.
+Here ``kwargs`` includes also the positional arguments from the function call, now stored as if they were called as keyword arguments.
+If the function contains any varargs (e.g. ``def f(*args)``) then it is given in ``kwargs`` as a single parameter.
 We realise this is a hard problem in general, so we have provided a few simplifications, such as that the default-valued keyword arguments will be removed from the list.

-We recommend following the pattern in `this file <https://github.com/Quansight-Labs/uarray/blob/master/unumpy/multimethods.py>`_ for optimal operation: passing the ``args``/``kwargs`` into a function with a similar signature and then return the modified ``args``/``kwargs``.
+We recommend following the pattern in `this file <https://github.com/Quansight-Labs/uarray/blob/master/unumpy/multimethods.py>`_ for optimal operation: passing the ``kwargs`` into a function with a similar signature and then return the modified ``kwargs``.

 Default implementation
 ----------------------

-This is a default implementation for the multimethod, ideally with the same signature as the original multimethod.
-It can also be used to provide one multimethod in terms of others, even if the default implementation for the. downstream multimethods is not defined.
+This is a default implementation for the multimethod.
+This should have the same signature as the original multimethod, except that there can be no position-only parameters and any varargs should be rewritten as normal arguments taking a tuple.
+It can also be used to provide one multimethod in terms of others, even if the default implementation for the downstream multimethods is not defined.

 Examples
 --------